SunStarSys/www/content/clients/apache.md

 delivered, which is suboptimal when your primary plugin for dealing with spammers revolves around dns blacklists.
 Running `earlytalker` as late as possible in the `SMTP` session meant that other, faster-acting, anti-spam plugins could drop the connection as soon as possible, before the delays started kicking in and tieing up `httpd` kids.
+Also spammers pay this delay price for each message sent when `earlytalker` runs in the `DATA` phase, not just on the initiation of a connection which is what happens when you run it before the banner.
+In other words there's no way around it other than by sending a lengthy recipients list which may trigger other anti-spam tools.

 Over an 8 year span, the ecological impact of my `earlytalker` adjustments were clear: we had dropped the number of daily inbound spam connections **ten-fold**, down to around 150K per